Web Logs Analysis¶

 - Remove the url_path and url_path_0 columns

-To creat dummy columns, use the Unfold processeor in the Prepare recipe.
+To create dummy columns, use the Unfold processeor in the Prepare recipe.

 - Feature engineering the referrer URLs